coryinsiderz/rnodec.io/content/blog/now-what-02b-on-saving.md

 ## "Saving" with `UST`

 Anchor is, at it's core, a savings platform.
-Although we are earning a yield on our `bLUNA` (in the form of `ANC`), another way to save on Anchor is with `UST`.
+While we are earning a yield on our collateralized `bLUNA` (in the form of `ANC`), another, more traditional, way to save on Anchor is with `UST`.
 It doesn't have to be the `UST` we just borrowed, but it certainly can be.
 So we'll deposit our unused `UST` and earn an APY on it (currently 20%).
-While that APY has fluctuated higher, Anchor is programmed to always be at least 20%.
-This is where the `UST` you borrowed from your `bLUNA` comes from!
+While that APY has fluctuated higher, Anchor's yield is programmed to always be at least 20%.
+This is one of the places the `UST` you borrowed from your `bLUNA` comes from!
 By doing this, your `UST` deposit is automatically compounded (APY) by 20% and you can save and grow your unused `UST`.

 This is simply done by going to the _**Earn**_ tab and selecting the _"deposit"_ option and selecting how much `UST` you would like to earn on.
 That's it, your anchor is dropped, you are saving.